anluke/guitar-portal/README.md

 This project was built for Code Institute's Portfolio 4 Assessment.

 This project is a fictitious portal for famous guitar players and their signature guitars.
+It's a great read but everyone's welcome to post their own stories about the guitars they own.

 ![Mockup](https://github.com/anluke/guitar-portal/blob/main/README-IMAGES/mockup/mockup.png?raw=true)